 E112, S2 forms in which an authorized health service institution grants a consent for treatment planned in a member country.

 Students from the countries outside the European Union planning to study in Poland may sign an agreement on voluntary health insurance with a given NFZ unit, provided they have a student status and have paid an insurance tax.

 Every foreigner who has registered his/her residence in the territory of the Republic of Poland for more than 3 months obtains a PESEL identification number.
 The PESEL number should be collected three weeks after registering residence in the relevant municipal office of Referat Ewidencji Ludności (Population Records Office) on 10 Powstania Warszawskiego Avenue.

 Kraków, a city with over a thousand years of history, is a former capital of Poland.

 Krakow is one of the best places to study in the world.
 It is an elegant medieval city that played a leading cultural role in the Middle Ages and in the Renaissance and it is the cultural heart of Poland today.
 One of the advantages of studying in Krakow is the relatively low cost of living.

 UNESCO-listed medieval Old Town, the most beautiful Market Square in Europe.

-Kraków is a city of world-known people of politics (Pope John Paul II), cinema (Oscar Winners Andrzej Wajda, Roman Polański), theatre (Tadeusz Kantor), literature (Nobel-prize Winners: Wisława Szymborska, Czesław Miłosz; Stanisław Lem).
+Kraków is a city that was home to figures from world politics (Pope John Paul II), cinema (Oscar Winners Andrzej Wajda, Roman Polański), theatre (Tadeusz Kantor), literature (Nobel Prize Winners: Wisława Szymborska, Czesław Miłosz; Stanisław Lem).

 24 universities, almost 200,000 students, of whom 50,000 study at the Jagiellonian University.